-Complete blood count (CBC) – this test screens for anemia, a condition that occurs when not enough oxygen is delivered to the cells of the body due to the presence of abnormal hemoglobin.
+Complete blood count (CBC) – this test screens for anaemia, a condition that occurs when not enough oxygen is delivered to the cells of the body due to the presence of abnormal haemoglobin.
 To cure this, HPLC or high-performance liquid chromatography, Hemoglobin electrophoresis, and even DNA testing are used to know what type of Hemoglobin is present in one’s blood.

 Patients with the disease need ongoing treatment, even when they are not having a painful crisis.
 They should take supplements of folic acid (essential for producing red blood cells) because red blood cells are turned over so quickly.
 The purpose of treatment is to manage and control symptoms and to limit the frequency of crises.

 During a sickle cell crisis, you may need specific treatments.
 Pain is then treated with painkillers and intake of fluids.
 Pain should not be ignored.
 Patients will need medication in large doses.
 Hydroxyurea (Hydrea) is a drug some patients use to reduce the number of pain episodes (including chest pain and difficulty breathing).
 It does not work for everyone.

 In such a situation, vaccines and antibiotics are given to the patients to avoid bacterial infections.
 Such problems are common in children who suffer from sickle-cell Anaemia.
 Blood transfusions are also recommended and may be done on a regular basis to help avoid strokes.